Alex-sk-dev/Simplified-Enigma/README.md

+# Prerequisites

+This project demands that you have python installed for it to run.
+If you do not have python installed, please direct yourself to the official python download website: https://www.python.org/downloads/

 # Idea for the project

 As the name implies, this python program was inspired by the Nazi germany's encryption device "Enigma".